7 Important Factors of PCB Conformal Coating Ideal Thickness

 Conformal Coating Removal Methods

-It comes a time when you’ll have to remove a previous coating.
+It comes at a time when you’ll have to remove a previous coating.
 Such is true, especially if you want to undertake some repairs or apply a new, more improved functionality.
 There are several conformal coating methods that designers are fond of using.
 Some of the most common ones include Solvent Removal, Peeling, and Scraping/Grinding.
 Others include Thermal or Burn-through and Micro blasting.

 Are you a little bit confused about finding the ideal thickness for your printed circuit boards?
 If so, consider some of the easiest removal methods ideal for the type of conformal coating that your boards have.
 Not all the above removal methods are suitable for various kinds of conformal coatings.
 Some work well, while others are a little bit tricky.